 Covenant Logistics (CVLG) Gains But Lags Market: What You Should Know

-Wall Street will be looking for positivity from Covenant Logistics as it approaches its next earnings report date.
-The company is expected to report EPS of $1.04, up 70.49% from the prior-year quarter.
+Covenant Logistics will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Covenant Logistics to post earnings of $1.04 per share.
+This would mark year-over-year growth of 70.49%.
 Our most recent consensus estimate is calling for quarterly revenue of $282 million, up 25.21% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Covenant Logistics.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Covenant Logistics.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Covenant Logistics is currently sporting a Zacks Rank of #2 (Buy).

-In terms of valuation, Covenant Logistics is currently trading at a Forward P/E ratio of 6.67.
-For comparison, its industry has an average Forward P/E of 16.71, which means Covenant Logistics is trading at a discount to the group.
+Digging into valuation, Covenant Logistics currently has a Forward P/E ratio of 6.6.
+For comparison, its industry has an average Forward P/E of 16.51, which means Covenant Logistics is trading at a discount to the group.

 Click to get this free report